-List of Technical Skills in Project Management – If you decided to become a skilled project manager for your new project, this article is just for you.
-Many experts ask what project management skills are the needed for success.
+List of Technical Skills in Project Management with Examples- If you decided to become a skilled project manager, this article is just for you.
+Many experts ask what project management skills are needed for success.
 We have written many articles to answer this question so far.
-We discussed the competence, educational and management skills as well as technical skills needed for a project manager.
-However in this article we will go deeper and give examples of technical project management skills that help you to successfully lead teams and projects and become an effective project manager.
+We discussed the competence, educational and management skills as well as technical skills needed for project managers.
+However, in this article, we will go deeper and talk about the importance of technical project management skills that help you to successfully lead teams and projects and become an effective project manager.

-In fact telling others what they have to do or just managing people does not make you a good and successful project manager.
+In fact, telling others what they have to do or just managing people does not make you a good and successful project manager.
 However, leading people instead of managing is core to the success of any project manager.
-Before to discuss the list of technical skills in project management, we recommend you to read this article regarding to the difference between leadership and management.
+Before to discuss the list of technical skills in project management, we recommend you to read this article regarding the difference between leadership and management.

 A project manager should have various technical skills and competencies.
 However, shorten our project management skills list to just seven basic areas – planning and scheduling, time management, risk management, cost management, quality management, contract management, stakeholder management.
 Let’s talk about the list of technical skills in project management with examples.

 Planning and Scheduling

-Planning and project scheduling is an important skill, however many project managers do not pay much attention to project schedules.
-Organizing activities, tasks and their sequence is a core business of a project manager.
-Successful project managers give scheduling the serious attention to ensure that everything is on track.
+Planning and project scheduling is an important skill, however, many project managers do not pay much attention to project schedules.
+Organizing activities, tasks, and their sequence is a core business of a project manager.
+Successful project managers give scheduling serious attention to ensure that everything is on track.

 Time management is a must have technical skill for project managers.
 A project manager spends most of his/her time with communication and coordination with other people and attending meetings.
 A good project manager is the one who recognizes the importance of managing time and prioritize daily activities.
-Because problems and issues that a project manager faces have different level of urgencies.
-From this aspect time management is a core skill for a project manager which refers doing the right thing on the right time.
+Because the problems and issues that a project manager faces have a different level of urgencies.
+From this aspect, time management is a core skill for a project manager which refers to doing the right thing at the right time.

 Funders and investors hate risks and surprises and risk management is key to avoid surprises that may have negative effects on the project goals.
-As a project manager it is your business to define, prioritize and manage risks before they became serious issues.
+As a project manager, it is your business to define, prioritize and manage risks before they become serious issues.

-A project managemer is responsible of managing costs and expenses.
-Project cost management is one of the most important aspects of project management which involves creating project budget, managing costs and reporting performance.
+A project manager is responsible for managing costs and expenses.
+Project cost management is one of the most important aspects of project management which involves creating the project budget, managing costs and reporting performance.
 If a project manager is not capable of measuring cost performance, nobody will recognize if the project is above or under the budget.

-Quality management ensures that you deliver a product with a right quality level defined in the technical requirements.
+Quality management ensures that you deliver a product with the right quality level defined in the technical requirements.
 However many project managers do not pay much attention to quality management.
 Quality management is a continuous process that begins at the beginning of the project and ends at the end of the project.
-As a project manager, without an effective quality management, you can not improve the processes and fullfill the requirements of customers.
+As a project manager, without effective quality management, you can not improve the processes and fulfill the requirements of customers.

 Before to get through the list of technical skills in project management, let’s discuss contract and stakeholder management skills.
 The contract is an agreement between two or more parties involved in a project.
-A project manager signs contracts with vendors, suppliers and sub contractors.
-Typically, contract management life cycle involves creation, negotiation, validation, execution and closure phases.
-It is the project managers critical business to manage contracts signed with each parties within the project.
+A project manager signs contracts with vendors, suppliers and sub-contractors.
+Typically, the contract management life cycle involves creation, negotiation, validation, execution and closure phases.
+It is the project managers critical business to manage contracts signed with each party within the project.
 Note that, a project manager is also responsible for managing the contract signed with the client.

 Stakeholder management is a critical business for the success of any project.
-Stakeholder management is the practice of classifiying stakeholders and managing them according to their power, effect and interests on the projects objectives.
-As a project manager, stakeholder management is one of your core businesses because your projects’ success depends on your stakeholders happiness.
+Stakeholder management is the practice of classifying stakeholders and managing them according to their power, effect, and interests on the project’s objectives.
+As a project manager, stakeholder management is one of your core businesses because your projects’ success depends on your stakeholder’s happiness.

-A project manager is responsible of creating project schedule, project budget, risk management, stakeholder management, contract management, quality management and managing other important processes within the project.
+A project manager is responsible for creating the project schedule, project budget, risk management, stakeholder management, contract management, quality management and managing other important processes within the project.
 While performing these tasks, keeping your work organized and stakeholders informed and happy is critical to your success.
 Therefore you should possess a list of technical skills as well as management skills.
-In this article we discuss list of technical skills in project management to help you to become a more successful project manager.
+In this article, we discuss the importance of technical skills in project management with examples.
 What do you think about the importance of technical skills in project management?
 Do you have all these skills?
 If you want to add additional technical skills that a project manager should have, you can do so through the comments section below.